FeatureBaseDB/go-pilosa/README.md

 ROW_ID,COLUMN_ID
 ```

-Optionally, a timestamp with GMT time zone can be added:
+Optionally, a timestamp can be added.
+Note that Pilosa is not time zone aware:
 ```
 ROW_ID,COLUMN_ID,TIMESTAMP
 ```